conorwalsh99/ml-for-sports-betting/README.md

 ## Acknowledgements

 We appreciate your interest in our work.
 For any questions, feedback, or contributions, please feel free to contact the corresponding author directly at conorwalsh206@gmail.com.

+## Corrigendum Notice

+**Important:** During the process of modularising and unit testing of the code in anticipation of making it open-source, some errors were discovered in the original implementation of this project.
+These errors have been corrected, and a corrigendum has been published.
+This repository now contains the updated code reflecting those corrections.

+For more details on the changes, please refer to the [https://doi.org/10.1016/j.mlwa.2025.100627](https://www.sciencedirect.com/science/article/pii/S2666827025000106).